manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 - You can now make custom exclusive vehicle parts
 - Custom storage size
 - built-in storage
+- New UI buttons for Vehicle Storage: Take All, Drop All
+- New UI buttons for Player Backpack: Stash All, Stash all but first row

 ### Building your own vehicles
 The mod contains multiple different examples of already functionnal bikes and cars/trucks.